dchuquilla/dchuquilla/README.md

 # 💫 About Me:
 I am a Senior Software developer with 11 years of experience.
 Since 2013, I've been working with Ruby on Rails, PHP, NodeJs, Postgres, MySQL, Redis, AWS, and OpenAI API.
 Recently, I worked at Cabal-App as an API developer in RoR.
-In this position, I coordinated with the developers to improve time and quality, managing to reduce the number of bugs that appeared after each release.<br>,<br>I am resilient, capable of adapting to the requirements, and a good communicator of my ideas.
+In this position, I coordinated with the developers to improve time and quality, managing to reduce the number of bugs that appeared after each release.<br><br>I am resilient, capable of adapting to the requirements, and a good communicator of my ideas.
 My experience has taken me from single projects to complex teams of 10 people.
 You will find me a highly valuable professional.<br>📫 Reach me at dario.chuquilla(at)gmail.com

 ## 🌐 Socials: